Chapter 6: Introduction to Class Templates in C++

 In this chapter, we have learned the importance of class templates.
 Class templates help in designing generic data stores.
 We can change the data type of the store with minimal change in the code.
 The class template also provides generic member functions which can operate on the generic data to provide the same algorithmic solution.

-Then we have briefly understood the need for a copy constructor is in a class.
+Then we briefly understood the need for a copy constructor in a class.
 We have defined a copy constructor for the sample storage class.
-We have finally learned about the copy assignment operator, why they are essential, and how to define the copy assignment operator for the sample storage class.
-In this chapter, we have very briefly seen how to instantiate a template class.
+We have finally learned about the copy assignment operator, why it is essential, and how to define the copy assignment operator for the sample storage class.
+We have also briefly seen how to instantiate a template class.

 In the next chapter, we will learn more details about template class instantiation.